transdigiware/blockchain/security.md

 ### Ports
 {: #ibp-security-ibp-ports}

 If you are using a client application to send requests to the console, either via the blockchain APIs or the Fabric SDKs, the associated `HTTPS` console port needs to be exposed in your firewall.

-- In {{site.data.keyword.cloud_notm}} use the default port `443`.
+In {{site.data.keyword.cloud_notm}} use the default port `443`.
-- In {{site.data.keyword.cloud_notm}} Private, use the [Console port](/docs/blockchain?topic=blockchain-console-deploy-icp#icp-peer-deploy-quickstart-parms) that was specified when the helm chart was deployed.
-This external port is in the range of `31210 - 31220`.